OskarRadon/new-portfolio/README.md

 - ~~Scrolling when hovering on div on main page causes bug~~
 - Maybe no green bg??
 - ~~Add green hover to outer div name on project pages~~
+- Future logo post should really be a transparent png

 Copyright (c) 2016 **Oskar**